PelionIoT/Connector-for-Apache-Kafka/demo-example/README.md

 - Prior to deploying the Pelion connectors we need to adjust their configuration.
 First, let's start with the Source connector.
   Open the `configs/source-quickstart-pelion` configuration file and adjust the following entries with your Pelion access key and device id:

+    > NOTE: For protecting the access keys and avoiding being specified in a properties file in a production environment, follow the [Externalizing Secrets](https://docs.confluent.io/platform/current/connect/security.html#externalizing-secrets) guide provided by Confluent to securely store and utilize secrets in connector configurations.

   ```
   ...
   "pelion.access.key.list": "<PELION_ACCESS_KEY>"